Remuneration Rules

 4. Principles for determining basic salary

-4.3.2 the specific sectoral nature of the relevant position;
+4.3.2 the sector-specific nature of the position;

-4.3.6 the employee’s qualifications and their uniqueness.
+4.3.6 the employee’s qualifications and the uniqueness thereof.

 4.4.1 the need to temporarily increase the employee’s workload and intensity of work;